-Foster parent volunteers need to transport animals to BARCS on a regular basis for vaccinations, vet checks, weight checks and spay and neuter surgeries.
+Foster parents need to transport animals to BARCS on a regular basis for vaccinations, vet checks, weight checks and spay and neuter surgeries.
 Visits are made by appointment through the ease of an online scheduler.
-Those fostering medical animals are often expected to transport their animal to any Franky Fund Vet partners needed.
+Those fostering medical animals are expected to transport their animal to any Franky Fund vet partners as needed.

 Do I need to keep foster animals separate from my pets?

-As mentioned above there is a a two-week acclimation period during which you will need to keep the foster animal separate from your pets.
-The acclimation period is meant to give the new animal time to adjust to you and your family and new environment, and to prevent the spread of illnesses.
-It may seem complicated but trust us, it’s best for you, your pets and your foster!
+As mentioned above, there is a mandatory two week acclimation period during which you will need to keep the foster animal separate from your pets.
+The acclimation period is meant to give the new animal time to adjust to you and your family and new environment and to prevent the spread of illnesses.
+It may seem complicated, but trust us, it’s best for you, your pets and your foster!

-Will BARCS treat my personal pet if he is injured or becomes sick because of a foster animal?
+Will BARCS treat my personal pet if they are injured or become sick because of a foster animal?

 No. If your pet is injured or becomes sick as a result of fostering, you will need to take them to your veterinarian.
-We will inform you of all of the potential risks and how to minimize them.
-(If you have dogs at home we can facilitate a dog-meet-dog at the shelter in advance of taking foster dogs home.
-Our training and behavior resource team is always available to speak with fosters and will create specific plans for animals depending on the case.)
+We will inform you of all of the potential risks of fostering and how to minimize them.
+If you have dogs at home, we can facilitate a meeting at the shelter in advance of taking foster dogs home.
+Our training and behavior resource team is always available to speak with fosters and will create specific plans for animals depending on the case.

 I love the idea of fostering, but I’m worried about how I’ll feel when it’s time for the animal find a “forever home.”